dreamquality/starter-ts-playwright/README.md

     npm run reinstall

-To download the latest versions of the Browsers.
+To download the latest versions of the Browsers..

 #### **Article with explanations**

 <a href="https://habr.com/ru/post/712084/" alt="404">Page Object, Page Factory</a>